Tapestry of Voices

 By preserving skills, stories, and creative practices, Tapestry of Voices will help safeguard the heritage of communities who have shaped Britain’s cultural identity, ensuring it is recognised, valued, and accessible for future generations.

-Three intensive, in-person textile courses focused on developing practical and transferable skills in felted forms, fibre manipulation, weaving with recycled materials, tapestry techniques, soft sculpture and hand-stitching.
+Three series of textile workshops focused on developing practical and transferable skills in felted forms, fibre manipulation, weaving with recycled materials, tapestry techniques, soft sculpture and hand-stitching.

 This phase positions textiles as both a skilled discipline and a contemporary storytelling practice.